HubSpot/BidHub-CloudCode/README.md

 # FlappyBid: Cloud Code Backend
 Backend code for HubSpot's open-source silent auction app.
-For an overview of this project, [check out our blog post about it](http://dev.hubspot.com/coming-soon)!
+For an overview of the auction app project, [check out our blog post about it](http://dev.hubspot.com/coming-soon)!

 The iOS and Android auction apps are backed by [Parse](https://parse.com/), a popular and free backend-as-a-service.
 Parse handles the database, and also allows you to add server-side logic that occurs when an action is taken (such as a client posting a new bid).
 This repository contains all of that server-side logic, as well as this helpful README that'll get you set up with Parse.